San Juan Island West Side Voluntary No-Boat Zone

 This zone is in place all year at all times.
 To safely and responsibly navigate the west side of San Juan, keep out of the No-Go Zone!

-Canadian Zones (Interim Sanctuary Zones, Seasonal Slowdown Areas and Fishing Closures)
+Canadian Zones (Interim Sanctuary Zones, Speed Restricted Zones and Fishing Closures)

 Click on the maps to the right for details on 2023 locations and closures for: